san-sei/documents/content/en/docs/mobileapp/use_app.md

     <img src="/images/vendor/MobileApp/mobileapp_1.jpg" class="doc-img-mobile doc-img-frame">
 </p>
 <li>In this page, enter your email and click "Send verification email".</li>
-<p><span style="font-weight:bold;">Note</span>:Make sure that you receive an invitation email from one of your organization’s admins so as to be added to your organization’s panel and use the email in IDmelon Mobile App to activate your securiyt key.</p>
+<p class="note-body"><span style="font-weight:bold;">Note</span>:Make sure that you receive an invitation email from one of your organization’s admins so as to be added to your organization’s panel and use the email in IDmelon Mobile App to activate your securiyt key.</p>
 <p align="center">
     <img src="/images/vendor/UserPanel/activate_b_2.png" class="doc-img-mobile doc-img-frame">
 </p>